briankrd/Malsp-KUSTOM/README.md

 ## Current features (up to beta3 build 3199)

-- Android animations traced as accurately as possible to provide a Google Pixel-like experience.
+- Android animations traced as accurately as possible to provide a Google Pixel-like experience (There are still some animations missing, but I will add them in the next updates as far as KLCK limits allow me).

 - Toggle lock icon visibility.